 Little or No Money for Staffing

-Nonprofit leaders feel frustrated because they want to tackle the problems their organizations address, but that takes people.
+Nonprofit leaders feel limited because they want to tackle the problems their organizations address, but that takes people.
 Many grants will not pay (or not pay much) for people.

 Or they will pay for wages but not payroll taxes.
-(Do they want us to defy the IRS and hire employees as contractors?)
+(Do they want us to ignore IRS requirements and hire employees as contractors?)

 Or they will pay some wages and taxes but absolutely no benefits.
 (Nonprofit staff don’t need health insurance.
 Or retirement!)
 Again Vu Le explains:

 Summarize your team’s qualification to implement this project: Everyone working on this is qualified.
 What do you think, we’re just going to take in random people from the streets?
 Of course not; we save that for the board.
 The problem is not whether the team’s qualified, but how we can keep qualified people, considering the pathetic rates we pay them.
 Some have several degrees and/or decades of experience, and barely make minimum wage.
 Some qualify for our services.
 Please send money so we can pay our team better.